 -

-There is a long list of reasons that a startup to fail, but running out of money is high among them.
+There is a long list of reasons a startup might fail, but running out of money is high among them.
 A common piece of advice for early startups is to make rapid progress towards “default alive” as in, running the business on revenue rather than relying on outside investment.